georgiee/origami/LOG.md

 My new approach: polygons and vertices based on indices and a ruler to get the cutting plane.
 The cutting plane in space is new.
 I was so much focused on reading the scientific papers that I totally missed the obvious.
 And now that application is doing it.
 Create a plane in space and cut the exiting polygon with it.
 I could totally use the three js cutting functionality but I want so stick to the basics and also to the given sources.
 So I create polygon cutting functions from scratch.
 By looking at the sources, at wikipedia, at other repositories and by looking through my books at home.
 This is just fun and I spend so many evenings and every time I am on a train doing so that I reach fairly quickly a point where I can crease, fold & reflect.

-After reaching that point I want to get soem results so I am thinking about using the examples in the java application.
+After reaching that point I want to get some results so I am thinking about using the examples in the java application.
 But they are compressed with LZW and have a proprietary file format.
 It seems like that was the real challenge for the author.
 I split my formats.
 Dived into java for the LZW algorithm (so I can copy & paste).
 This was annoying.
 Javas package structure, class vs. file conventions and so on made this anything else but a pleasure.
 Even that I did some java in the university.
 For the second part, the parsing of the file format, I chose ruby.
 I love ruby, I'm not an expert but I use every chance to tinker with it.
 With the magic of pack und unpack I got quickly to the point where I could read in all commands.

 ## Fun with..